domdomegg/github-repo-settings-editor/README.md

 grse
 ```

+(this will start up an interactive CLI which will prompt you for details before taking any actions)

 ## Limits

 Due to rate limits on the [REST](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting) and [GraphQL](https://docs.github.com/en/graphql/overview/resource-limitations#rate-limit) APIs, each hour you are limited to validating 499900 repositories and updating 5000 repositories (15000 if you're a Github Enterprise Cloud user).